Halalaluyafail3/MultiMapTemplate/README.md

 In each translation unit MapDecl shall only be called once per name, duplicate calls are never allowed.
 MapDecl invocations which use the same name shall all be equivalent.

+All invocations of `MapDecl` with the same name shall specify compatible types for `Key`, and all members declared by `Val` and `Extra` shall have the same names, be of compatible types, and have equivalent alignment specifications.

 This macro shall only be used at the global scope.

 # The MapDef macro